University of Agricultural and Horticultural Sciences, Shimoga: Academic programmes

-Master's degree in 14 disciplines consisting of six in Agriculture, College of Agriculture Shivamogga, six in Horticulture, Horticultural College, Mudigere and two in Forestry, Forestry College, Ponnampet.
+Master's degree in 14 disciplines consisting of six in Agriculture, College of Agriculture Shivamogga, Five in Horticulture, College of Horticulture Mudigere, and two in Forestry, Forestry College, Ponnampet.
 At present, a two-year Diploma in Agriculture course is being offered at Agricultural and Horticultural Research Station, Kathalagere, and Zonal Agricultural and Horticultural Research Station, Brahmavar.

 Student life

 Student forums

 College of Agriculture, Shivamogga students have a students forum 'SOGADU'.
 This will organize unique programs like KANNADA HUNNIME-a monthly program, Say Thanks to Farmers, State level Poetry competition, National Level Short Film contest, etc.

 Krishi Mela

-UAHS has been conducting Krishi Mela, an agricultural fair, annually from 2013.
+KSNUAHS has been conducting Krishi Mela, an agricultural fair, annually from 2013.
 The event takes place for 3–5 days where there will be exhibition of agricultural technologies from various parts of the country, private sectors will also participate.
 Agricultural scientists will be available for farmers to solve their farming issues as well.
 This mega event involves an iconic display of the technologies developed by the university.